thuva4/Algorithms/CONTRIBUTING.md

 1. Fork this repository.

-2. check the table in README.md file weather the algorithm is added.
+2. Check the table in README.md file weather the algorithm is added.
 If not add a new row with the name of algorithm and create a new folder with a name of the algorithm.

 3. Inside the folder create the folder for language you want to share. and add your code.

 5. Commit

-6. update the README.md. check the language you have used in the table. (check emoji is ``:+1:`` )
+6. Update the README.md. check the language you have used in the table. (check emoji is ``:+1:`` )

 7. Commit, Push